 Choosing a Final Four

 Some years are so unpredictable that picking even two of the correct members of the Final Four is enough to win smaller pools.
-If upsets abound and the consensus favorites (Duke, Gonzaga, Virginia, etc.) are all knocked out before the Final Four, those participants leading the pool can be locked into victory regardless of the outcome of the championship game.
+If upsets abound and the consensus favorites (Kansas, Gonzaga, etc.) are all knocked out before the Final Four, those participants leading the pool can be locked into victory regardless of the outcome of the championship game.

 In 2008, all four No. 1 seeds made the Final Four for the first time in modern history.
 We had three out of four No. 1 seeds in 2015 and at least two No. 1 seeds in each of the last two seasons.